denten-books/plain-text/main.md

 atmospheric photo-realistic environments, the former embraces the playful 8-bit low fidelity aesthetic of gaming consoles from the 1980s.
-The pseudo-pixelated world of *Minecraft* encourages its inhabitants to experiment with deconstruction in a language of cubes, producing cubist landscapes that foreground the discontinuity of form and surface.
+The pseudo-pixelated world of *Minecraft* encourages its inhabitants to experiment with deconstruction, producing cubist landscapes that foreground the discontinuity of form and surface.

 The iconography of the digital works in the other direction too, by approaching and challenging the perceived continuity of the analog world.
 Liquid-metal